oqolarte/oblong/content/project/site.md

 - [1MB Club](https://1mb.club), and it's contemporaries, [512KB Club](https://512kb.club), [250KB Club](https://250kb.club), and even [1024b Club](https://1024b.club)
 - The "[Best Motherfucking Website](https://bestmotherfucking.website)"
 - [Dan Luu's website](https://danluu.com), although it begs a few design tweaks to improve readability.
-- And other small, obscure personal websites that we have yet to discover.
+- And other small, obscure personal blogs in the "smol net" and "dork web" that we have yet to discover.

 [^ads]: That's just a wild claim.
 I have no proof of it *yet*, but absence of evidence doesn't mean evidence of absence, *no*?